Set up stage variables for REST APIs in API Gateway - Amazon API Gateway

 8. You get the following response.
 Notice that beta, assigned to the stageName stage variable, is passed in the backend as the stageName argument.

-Response from the API's GET method using a proxy for an HTTP endpoint with the
+Response from the API's GET method with an HTTP endpoint using the url stage variable.

 1. Create a Lambda function named HelloWorld using the default Node.js runtime.
 The code must contain the following: